Skip to main content

 Start a Healthcare Career You Can Be Proud Of — Faster Than You Think

 Northern Virginia’s healthcare industry is growing — and hospitals, nursing homes, and home health agencies across Fairfax County are actively hiring.
-If you’re ready to turn your natural compassion into a stable, in-demand career, AVI Career Training’s Certified Nurse Aide program gives you the fastest, most supported path to get there.
+If you’re ready to turn your natural compassion into a stable, in-demand career, AVI Career Training’s CNA – Nurse Aide (NO FINANCIAL AID FOR THIS PROGRAM) program gives you the fastest, most supported path to get there.

 150 hours.
-Financial aid available.
+Flexible payment plans available.
 Located in Vienna, VA — just 15 minutes from Springfield.

 Get Program Info & Schedule a Free Consultation →